 - Enemies: Zeref, Acnologia, Mard Geer, Embryo, Shinnok, Quan Chi, Babidi, Apocalypse, Hisoka

 - Odd Friendship with: Goemon Ishikawa XIII, Date Masamune, Lucario

-- He occasionally find himself in rather awkward and suggestive situations with Erza.
+- He occasionally finds himself in rather awkward and suggestive situations with Erza.
 Many gods are amused by this seeing some of the skilled mages getting so flustered especially Erza, who normally very comfortable in these situations.
 It's notable that she once strutted around drunk and naked around the pantheon.
 She then sobered up rather quickly after she saw Jellal.